 “Thanks to Parcher’s and all the people who donated to our ‘Repaint Historic Hixon House’ fundraiser, we were able to preserve this rich legacy of local history for many years into the future,” says Peggy Derrick of La Crosse County Historical Society.

 This article was originally published in the Winter 2019 issue of PPC magazine.
 Story and photography by Mike Starling, PPC Editor.
-Read about other successful, high-profile projects in the PPC Digital Archive.
+Read about other successful painting projects in the PPC digital archive.